ajstyle007/ajstyle007/README.md

 # Hi I am Ajay?
 ## A Data Science Enthusiast 👨🏻‍💻👽

+👋 Hi, I'm [Your Name], a research-driven Data Scientist and Deep Learning Engineer specializing in building and training custom AI models from scratch.
+I develop cutting-edge architectures like Transformers, GANs, and GANs, with a passion for understanding models at the fundamental level and deploying them live.

 ### 🌍 **INDIA**
 📧 **Email**: kumarajaypaonta@gmail.com <br>
 📄 **Portfolio**: [Ajay's portfolio](https://musk12-portfolio-ajay.hf.space/) <br>